Historic Sites In Connecticut. More Than Just Parks has 15 incredible must-see sites for you to visit.

 CHECK OUT: 15 MUST-SEE Historic Sites In New Jersey

-Nathan Hale was an American soldier and spy during the American Revolutionary War.
-He is best known for his execution by the British for espionage.
+Continuing with our Revolutionary War theme, our next historic site pays homage to an American soldier and spy during the American Revolutionary War who was best known for his execution by the British for espionage.
+Welcome to the Nathan Hale Homestead.

-Hale was a Captain in the Continental Army and was appointed as a spy to gather information about the British army in New York City.
+Nathan Hale was a Captain in the Continental Army.
+He was appointed as a spy to gather information about the British army in New York City.
 He was captured by the British and found guilty of espionage.

 Before his execution, he is reported to have made a famous speech, in which he said “I only regret that I have but one life to lose for my country.”